 Don't Make the Conversation Longer Than It Needs To Be

 If you have coached and documented an employee’s performance over time and provided frequent feedback, there is no point in rehashing your dissatisfaction when you fire the employee.
 It accomplishes nothing and is cruel.

 Yet, every employee will ask you why.
-So, have an answer prepared that is honest and correctly summarizes the situation without detail or placing blame.
+Have an answer prepared that is honest and correctly summarizes the situation without detail or placing blame on the employee.